johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ### EventBridge

    - IAM policies for access.
-   - Least privilege to send and receieve events.
+   - Least privilege to send and receive events.
    - Cloudwatch log to see user activity.
    - AWS encryption at rest and in transit.